-As an alternate title, ”Why does turning my delay on change the tone of my overdrive?
+As an alternate title, “Why does turning my delay on change the tone of my overdrive?
 Both are true bypass, so they shouldn’t do this, right?” would actually be more correct, as that’s what many people have asked me over the years.
-However, it seemed a little long.
+However, it did seem a little long.
 So I came up with a shorter title – but only slightly so 🙂

 Either way, this page intends to shed light on a problem most of you probably haven’t come across.
-But don’t leave just yet – at some point you’re bound to experience this problem (that turning a pedal on makes another pedal change its sound).
+But don’t leave just yet – at some point you’re bound to experience the situation where turning a specific pedal on makes another pedal change its sound.
 And even if you never do, it could be interesting to know why it doesn’t happen…

 Basically, their output is taken straight from the output volume pot – as the pic to the right (a cutout from the schematic for a Big Muff Pi) indicates.
 This means they will have a higher than normal output impedance.
 When all they see is a cable to the amp, that cable will become part of the sound (just like the guitar->pedalboard cable has an effect on the tone when you’re using regular passive/high impedance pickups).
 When you kick in your delay (or what have you) pedal after it, the long cable disappears, making the overdrive pedal sound louder and brighter (again, just like your guitar does if you were to connect it to the amp with just 1 foot of cable).